My secret seven . . .

 Fruitful business development needs energy and drive but also two words that are arguably less sexy: Discipline and Consistency.
 These are both pivotal, particularly in successful business development for B2B relationships, and no more so than in this digital age.
 Nurturing your contacts so that peer acquaintances turn into game changing business associates can directly affect your bottom line.
-Secret business meetings are the key!
+Digital profile is everything and secret business meetings are the key!

 It can also (less tangibly, but no less importantly), generate valuable leads and referrals.
 This kind of organic and two-way business development can be crucial to increasing revenue particularly for professional service firms such as lawyers, accountants, architects, investment syndicates and business venues.
 Effective time management plays a big part in achieving this.

 So what do I mean by discipline and consistency?
 I mean setting yourself some meaningful and achievable digital profile goals, regularly building on your personal online brand and committing to regular digital housekeeping.
 Ensuring that you as an individual, whether running your own business, or as a Director or Partner in a firm, maintain a high quality digital profile is critical.
 An often-overlooked aspect of today’s senior business leaders, digital savvy gaps in the board room are a hot topic.
 Did I mention time management?

 This is an area of strategy that I advise on:

 Ensuring that digital knowledge and understanding are developed to include B2B relationship management, personal brand and internal and external communications in tandem with IT and cyber security planning.
 But I’m going to reveal here a number of smart, savvy and simple ways to ensure that you maximise your time management is efficient to make digital strategy part of your business development success.

 Here is my top tip: schedule seven ‘secret meetings’ with. . . yourself.
 Yes, actually take charge of your time management.
 Book out your own diary and commit to quality time to get the job done for each of the following: